- Buy Hooks & Bowls

 This Beautiful crochet hook is made from African Blackwood.
 This hook is shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.

-Because this hook is handcrafted there will be variation in appearance, grain and color.
-No two Hooks will be the same!
-Pictures are examples of what you will receive.
+Because this hook is handcrafted there will be variation in appearance, grain, size and color.
+While there are slight variation the basic Ergonomic shape is maintained.
+No two handcrafted hooks will be the same!

 It is a small tree, reaching 20-45' tall, with grey bark and spiny shoots.
 The leaves are deciduous in the dry season, alternate, 6–22 cm long, pinnate, with 6-9 alternately arranged leaflets.
 The flowers are white, produced in dense clusters.
 The fruit is a pod 3–7 cm long, containing one to two seeds.